Accident At Work Solicitors — Scotland

 Accidents at Work

 Every employee has a right to safe working conditions.
-This means a safe work environment, correct and adequate training, and proper supervision from a health and safety executive.
+This includes:

 Causes & Types of Work Accidents

 There are various causes for an accident at work.
-Here are some of the most common examples our solicitors have encountered:
+Here are some of the most common examples our accident at work solicitors have encountered:

 - Crush injuries: Often caused by faulty machinery or heavy equipment accidents